im-shashank/natural-language-processing-evolution/neural probabilistic language model/README.md

 The neural probabilistic language model consists of three main components:

 1. **Embedding Layer**: Converts characters into dense vector representations
+2. **Batch Normalization Layer**: Applies batch normalization to embeded batches.
-2. **Hidden Layer**: Processes the embedded vectors through a tanh activation function
+3. **Hidden Layer**: Processes the embedded vectors through a tanh activation function
-3. **Softmax Layer**: Outputs a probability distribution over the vocabulary
+4. **Softmax Layer**: Outputs a probability distribution over the vocabulary

 ## How It Works